Wii system software: Wii Shop Channel

-The Wii Shop Channel allowed users to download games and other software by redeeming Wii Points, which could be obtained by purchasing Nintendo Points cards from retail outlets or directly through the Wii Shop Channel using MasterCard or Visa credit cards online.
+The Wii Shop Channel allowed users to download games and other software by redeeming Wii Points, which could be obtained by purchasing Nintendo Points cards from retail outlets or directly through the Wii Shop Channel using Mastercard or Visa credit cards online.
 Users could browse in the Virtual Console, WiiWare, or Wii Channels sections for downloads.
 A feature to purchase downloaded software as gifts for others became available worldwide on December 10, 2007.
 Additional channels that were not released at the console's launch were available for purchase in the Wii Shop Channel.
-These included: Internet Channel, Everybody Votes Channel, Check Mii Out Channel, Nintendo Channel, Netflix Channel, and the Japan-only Television Friend Channel.
+These included: Internet Channel, Everybody Votes Channel, Check Mii Out Channel, Nintendo Channel, Netflix Channel, and the Television Friend Channel.
 Until the channel's shut down on January 30, 2019, all downloadable channels were free of charge.
-The name was originally going to be called the Shopping Channel.
+The originally purposed name for the channel was the Shopping Channel.

-Nintendo discontinued the Wii Shop Channel on January 30, 2019 (having announced that they planned to do so on September 29, 2017), with the purchase of Wii Points ending on March 26, 2018.
-The ability to redownload previously purchased content and/or transfer Wii data from the Wii to the Wii U still remains available.
+On September 29, 2017, Nintendo announced that they would discontinue the Wii Shop Channel on January 30, 2019, with the purchase of Wii Points ending on March 26, 2018.
+The ability to redownload previously purchased content or transfer Wii data from the Wii to the Wii U remains available.

 Forecast Channel

 The Forecast Channel allowed weather reports and forecasts provided by Weathernews to be shown on the console from the Internet via the WiiConnect24 service.
 The Forecast Channel displayed a view of the Earth as a globe (courtesy of NASA's The Blue Marble image), with which users can view weather in other regions.
-When fully zoomed out, an accurate star map was visible in the background.
-(The Big Dipper and the constellation Orion were easily recognizable, for example.)
-The Forecast Channel features included the current forecast, the UV index, today's overall forecast, tomorrow's forecast, a 5-day forecast (only for the selected country in which the user lives), a laundry check (Japan only) and pollen count (Japan only).
+When fully zoomed out, an accurate star map was visible in the background, including the Big Dipper and the constellation Orion, which were easily recognizable.
+The Forecast Channel features included the current forecast, the UV index, the day's overall forecast, the next day's forecast, a five-day forecast (only for the selected country in which the user lives), a laundry check (Japan only) and pollen count (Japan only).
 The Forecast Channel first became available on December 19, 2006.
 Certain games could use the Forecast Channel to simulate weather conditions depending on the player's region.

 There are slight variations of Forecast Channel versions in different regions.
 When viewing weather conditions in Japan, a different set of weather icons is used.
 Additionally, the laundry index was only featured in the Japanese version.

 After the August 6, 2007 update, the Forecast Channel showed the icon for the current weather on the Wii Menu.

 The Forecast Channel (along with the News Channel) was not available in South Korea.

-Like the four other Wii channels (News Channel, Everybody Votes Channel, Check Mii Out Channel/Mii Contest Channel, Nintendo Channel), the Forecast Channel ended its seven-year support on June 27, 2013.
+Like the four other WiiConnect24 channels (News Channel, Everybody Votes Channel, Check Mii Out Channel/Mii Contest Channel, Nintendo Channel), the Forecast Channel ended its seven-year support on June 27, 2013.